hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 Ashvamedha and so on — those who showered, like incessant rain in the rainy season, countless wealth on the priests — their names, thanks to the grace of priests, are emblazoned in the pages of history.
-The name of Priyadarshi Dharmâshoka, (The name given to the great king, Asoka, after he embraced Buddhism) the beloved of the gods, is nothing but a name in the priestly world, while Janamejaya, (The performer of the great snake-sacrifice of Mahâbhârata.) son of Parikshit, is a household word in every Hindu family.
+The name of Priyadarshi Dharmāshoka, (The name given to the great king, Asoka, after he embraced Buddhism) the beloved of the gods, is nothing but a name in the priestly world, while Janamejaya, (The performer of the great snake-sacrifice of Mahābhārata.) son of Parikshit, is a household word in every Hindu family.

 To protect the State, to meet the expenses of the personal comforts and